azuredevops619/microsoft-data-engineering-ilt-deploy/setup/04/README.md

     ![The SQL pool is highlighted.](media/sql-pool.png "SQLPool01")

 3. Click on Scale.
 Set the Data warehouse unit from DW500 to DW100.
 Click save.
+It will take upto 3 minutes for the warehouse to scale down.

 4. Select **|| Pause** to pause the pool.

     ![The pause button is highlighted.](media/sql-pool-pause.png "Pause the SQL pool")

-### Task 6: Delete lab setup VM
+### Task 6: Delete lab setup VM (Confirm with the instructor)

 You no longer need the virtual machine if you created one for this lab setup.